oracle/vagrant-projects/README.md

 Windows features that enable Hyper-V include Application Guard, Containers, Credential Guard, Device Guard, Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform, Windows Sandbox, and Windows Subsystem for Linux (WSL2 only; WSL1 does _not_ use Hyper-V).
 If you encounter problems with the projects on a Windows host, please try disabling these features.

+To completely disable all Hyper-V features, it may be necessary to run the command `bcdedit /set hypervisorlaunchtype Off` from an Administrator Command Prompt.
+After running this command, reboot the computer.

 ## Feedback

 Please provide feedback of any kind via Github issues on this repository.